Banner Portal

 PEER REVIEW

 Manuscripts will be evaluated regarding presentation according to the instructions for authors and the presence of mandatory documents required for submission.
 Manuscripts that do not meet these requirements will be returned to the corresponding author for adaptations.
 The review and evaluation process of the manuscript's scientific content will only be initiated after meeting all requirements criteria described in the Instructions for authors.
 Manuscripts following the instructions to authors will be evaluated on their scientific merit and methods by at least two ad hoc referees, from different institutions of that of the authors, besides the Editor-in-Chief.
-Suppose no consensus about the quality of the manuscript was not found between the reviewers, the manuscript might send to another review or Editorial Board.
+Suppose no consensus about the quality of the manuscript was not found between the reviewers, the manuscript might be sent to another review or Editorial Board.
 After analysis, a decision is taken.
 Also, all manuscripts will be submitted to analysis by plagiarism software as part of the evaluation process.
 When revision of the original is required, the manuscript will be returned to the corresponding author for modification.
 The authors will re-submitted a revised version with changes, and the Editor-in-Chief and reviewers will re-evaluate that.
 Blinded Peer-Review is followed for all manuscripts submitted to the Brazilian Journal of Oral Sciences, including preprints.

 The adoption of an Open Peer-Review system is used only when authors and reviewers explicitly declare to agree to interact directly with one another.
-Authors must clarify their options in the “Open Science Compliance Form.”
+Authors must clarify their options in the “Open Science Compliance Form”.
 Reviewers must make their choice clear when indicating their availability for reviewing the submission.

 Contents of the manuscript are the authors' responsibility and do not reflect the opinion of the Editor-in-Chief or Editorial Board.